 What it does

 MoEngage helps companies understand customer behavior and create personalized campaigns across channels.
-It focuses on helping teams answer: who are my customers, what are they doing, and what action should we take next.
+It focuses on helping teams answer: who are my customers, what are they doing, and what action should we take next — then act on those answers across email, SMS, push, in-app, and WhatsApp.

 Key features